wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 5.0.5 =
+* Fixed: The syntax for OEM version does not work in PHP version 5.3 that caused some websites not working properly
+* Added: Administrator URL protection for both WordPress, Joomla and Suite versions
+* Added: Security Manager Account management section to add a security manager account to manaage Centrora Security
+* Enhancement: Enhanced CSS and UI support for OEM partners
+* Added: Security warning message in configuration page to enable the Centrora System plugin for Joomla and Suite users
+* Bug fixed: Suite version only – fixed errors showing in the administrator menus
+* Bug fixed: Suite version only – JFactory not found error when loading the language tags

 = 5.0.4 =
 * Added: Added file upload logging function for premium users